Abdelrahman146/TEAMX2018/data/pages/home/home.md

 slug: "home"
 type: page
 page_title: "TEAMX IT Solutions"
-subtitle: ""
+subtitle: "Your Technology is ALways 10X Ahead"
-title_description: "Your Technology is ALways 10X Ahead"
+description: "Your Technology is ALways 10X Ahead"
 footer: "This Website is Designed and Developed By TEAMX - 2018"
 social_media:
     facebook: "facebook.com"